 What is a Massachusetts LLC?

 The Massachusetts LLC is one of the most popular business structures in state.
-It's a more casual and flexible type of business than a corporation, but includes the same personal asset protection you get with a corporation.
-That means you aren't personally liable for debts or lawsuits against your business.
-This is a critical protection that is lacking from sole proprietorships and general partnerships.
+It's a more casual and flexible type of business than a corporation, but includes personal asset protection that's lacking from sole proprietorships and general partnerships.

 LLCs in Massachusetts have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.